vimus/vimus/README.markdown

     cd ncursesw && cabal install

-Or alternatively, if you are using Arch.
+Or alternatively, if you are using Arch Linux.

     cd ncursesw && cp src/mycurses.h.arch src/mycurses.h && cabal install